-1.2 Application and Scope
+2.2 Application and Scope

-This Guideline1 is applicable for AAR's related to annual reporting periods beginning on or after January 1, 2023.
+These Instructions are applicable for AAR's related to annual reporting periods beginning on or after January 1, 2023.
 It sets out the Central Bank's expectations with respect to (a) certain aspects of the actuarial valuation and (b) the form and content of the AAR prepared by an AA and submitted by an insurer carrying on long-term insurance business in accordance with section 158 of the Act.
-This Guideline also sets out the information to be presented in the AAR, including information on the results of certain supplementary calculations, and covers the nature of the discussions to be included.
+These Instructions also set out the information to be presented in the AAR, including information on the results of certain supplementary calculations, and covers the nature of the discussions to be included.
 The AAR is a detailed report that comprehensively documents, among other things, the following: